Eluinhost/Match-Calendar/php/OAUTH.md

 Step 1:

-Redirect the user to the `auth.php` script with 1 query parameter `callback`. `callback` should be a URL which will accept the returned oauth codes/errors.
+Redirect the user to the `/api/auth` with 1 query parameter `callback`. `callback` should be a URL which will accept the returned oauth codes/errors.

 Step 2: